aware-ai-global/.github/profile/README.md

 ## About Aware

-AwareAI is part of the Aware Group — a technology consultancy with a 20+ year track record, 300+ clients, 1,300 team members, and offices in Singapore, Bangkok, and Chiang Mai.
+AwareAI is part of the Aware Group, a technology consultancy with a 20+ year track record, 300+ clients, 1,300 team members, and offices in Singapore, Bangkok, and Chiang Mai.
 We help organizations turn AI from hype into measurable business results, from strategy through production deployment and ongoing operations.

-Our approach is business-first: we align every AI initiative with your objectives, protect your data and IP, and build solutions that scale with you — from pilots to enterprise-wide adoption.
+Our approach is business-first.
+We align every AI initiative with your objectives, protect your data and IP, and build solutions that scale with you, from pilots to enterprise-wide adoption.

 ## What we do